philiplb/CRUDlex/README.md

 CRUDlex
 =======

-CRUDlex is an easy to use, well documented and tested CRUD generator for Silex.
+CRUDlex is an easy to use, well documented and tested CRUD generator for Symfony 4 and Silex 2.
 It is very useful to generate admin pages for example.

 [![Support via Gratipay](https://cdn.rawgit.com/gratipay/gratipay-badge/2.3.0/dist/gratipay.png)](https://gratipay.com/CRUDlex)